gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 Overview
 ********

-The audio module is an interface for construction of audio processing modules (e.g. decoder, encoder, I2S output, etc.).
+The audio module is an interface for constructing custom audio processing modules, such as decoder, encoder, and I2S output.
-This gives a common interface to audio processing algorithms.
-The interface allows the module to be opened, configured, connected to, started/stopped and data sent to/from the application.
+It provides a common interface to audio processing algorithms.

+Using this interface, you can open and configure the custom modules, connect to them, and start and stop them.
+You can also send audio data to and from the application.

-The operation of the module is determined by the designer with a set of functions that perform the processing.
+The operation of the module is determined by a set of functions that perform the processing.
-Connecting these modules allows an audio system or stream to be formed as illustrated below:
+Connecting these modules lets you create the following audio system or stream:

 .. figure:: images/audio_module_stream.svg
    :alt: Audio stream example

 Implementation
 ==============

-The audio module is implemented as a set of functions.
-These functions call out to the users implementation of these functions written to a predetermined API for the desired audio algorithm.
+The audio module is implemented as a set of functions, listed in the following figure:
-The functions are illustrated below:

 .. figure:: images/audio_module_functions.svg
    :alt: Audio module functions

-The functions required to be supplied by the user are outlined in the following table:
+These functions call out to the user's implementation of these functions written to a predetermined API for the desired audio algorithm.

+The following table outlines the available functions and whether they are mandatory or not:

 .. list-table::
     :header-rows: 1